Closing the Sale in Tucumcari, New Mexico

 - Obtain title insurance policy

-- Close escrow when all instructions of seller and buyer are met
+- Close escrow when all terms of agreement of seller and buyer have been finished

 The Escrow Holder Will Not:

-- Offer advice - the escrow holder stays at an impartial, third-party status
+- Give advice - the escrow agent must stay at a fair, third-party status

 The Escrow Holder Will: